Preparing for CDL Training

 In addition to using the CDL manual in preparation for training, you will also use it throughout the curriculum.
 You will be required to pass a written exam for your CDL permit before you start the driver training portion of the program.
 You will need to pass tests in general knowledge as well as certification for combination vehicle and air brakes endorsements.

 In addition to studying, it is very important that you eat well and get plenty of rest in the days leading up to and during your CDL training.
-Truck driving school is a very tough experience, as it is both mentally and physically demanding.
+Truck driving school isn’t a piece of cake, it’s both mentally and physically demanding but so is a truck driving job.
 If you aren’t fully prepared for the training, you may have a hard time keeping up.

 If you would like to learn more about the demands and requirements of passing CDL school, it’s absolutely free to discuss these things with a career planner at any of the CDL training schools in our network of providers.